 - Instant Pot Steamer Rack

-- Close the lid, and turn the pressure valve to the sealing position.
-Set on High Pressure for 6 minutes.
+Close the lid and make sure the pressure release valve in in the closed, sealing position.
+Cook on High Pressure for 6 minutes.

 Tips for Perfect Instant Pot Chicken Breasts